-3.4 Raising awareness and equipping pupils with skills to prevent abuse
+4.5 Raising awareness and equipping children with skills needed

-It is recognised that because of the day-to-day contact with pupils, school staff are well placed to observe the outward signs of abuse and that all staff and governors have a full and active part to play in protecting our pupils from harm.
-School will therefore:
+We recognise that because of the day-to-day contact with children, College staff are well placed to observe the outward signs of abuse and that all staff and governors have a full and active part to play in protecting our pupils from harm.
+The College will therefore:

-- Emphasise the importance of providing early help to pupils to provide support for a problem as soon as it arises, is recognised, to prevent the issue from escalating.
+- The importance of providing early help to pupils to provide support for a problem as soon as it arises, is recognised, in order to prevent the issue from escalating.
 Furthermore, it is recognised that pupils may face many challenges that put them in need of support and ensure that staff are aware of them.
-These include stress, peer pressure, body image concerns, anxiety, and relationship issues. - Ensure children know that there are adults in the school whom they can approach if they are worried - Embed opportunities in the curriculum and school life for children to develop the skills they need to recognise and stay safe from abuse, including online - Raise the awareness to all staff members of the need to safeguard and promote the welfare of children, and of their responsibilities in identifying and reporting possible cases of abuse. - Ensure every member of staff (including temporary, supply staff, trainee teachers and volunteers) and the governing body knows the name of the Designated Safeguarding Lead (DSL) and their deputies responsible for child protection and their role.
-(Link to Keeping Children Safe in Education (Sept 2023)) - The name of the Designated Safeguarding Lead and their deputies will be clearly visible in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse and allegations.
+These include: stress, peer pressure, body image concerns, anxiety and relationship issues. - Ensure children know that there are adults in the College whom they can approach if they are worried; - Embed opportunities in the curriculum (The Wellbeing Programme and Positive Education Enhanced Curriculum- PEEC) and College life for children to develop the skills they need to recognise and stay safe from abuse, including online; - Raise the awareness of all staff members of the need to safeguard and promote the welfare of children, and of their responsibilities in identifying and reporting possible cases of abuse.
+This is done through termly briefings on latest developments in safeguarding policies and procedures;

+- Ensure every member of staff (including temporary, supply staff and volunteers) and the governing body knows the name of the Designated Safeguarding Lead (DSL) and their deputies responsible for child protection and their role. - The name of the Designated Safeguarding Lead and their deputies will be clearly visible in the College, with a statement explaining the College's role in referring and monitoring cases of suspected abuse and allegations.

-3.5 Implementing procedures for reporting abuse
+4.6 Implementing procedures for reporting abuse

-Schools will:
+The school will: